 Sections of loose and falling rocks from the ceiling and side walls inside the Stewart Tunnel on the Badger State Trail caused the DNR to close the tunnel in 2019 for safety concerns.
 The tunnel remains closed today.
 Tunnel Road provides a temporary detour for users to go around the tunnel. $6.6 million is included in the Governor’s 2023-25 Biennial Budget for repairing and re-opening the Stewart Tunnel.
 The DNR will initiate the project in fall 2023 for Department of Administration (DOA) approval and management (all capital development projects over $50,000 are managed by DOA).
-The tunnel project will proceed with repairs consistent with the scope of work described as Alternative 4 – Corrugated Metal Pipe Lining in the Stewart Tunnel Alternatives Analysis.
+The tunnel project will proceed with repairs consistent with the scope of work described as Alternative 4 – Corrugated Metal Pipe Lining in the Stewart Tunnel Alternatives Analysis Report.

 The trail may bring a number of different users to the trail at the same time.
 It is important to use good trail etiquette to ensure the enjoyment and safety of all trail users.

 Ice Age National Scenic Trail

-The Ice Age Trail follows the Badger State Trail for about 3.5 miles between Purcell Road and County Highway A in Dane County, and between County Highway W to the Sugar River State Trail in Green County.
+The Ice Age Trail follows the Badger State Trail for two sections, between Purcell Road and County Highway A in Dane County, and between County Highway W to the Sugar River State Trail in Green County.